xbeat/Machine-Learning/README.md

 Format restrictions in Large Language Models (LLMs) refer to constraints placed on the input or output of these models.
 These constraints can significantly impact the performance and capabilities of LLMs.

+## Data Mesh vs. Data Fabric Comparing Modern Data Architectures

+Understanding Data Mesh Architecture

+Data Mesh represents a paradigm shift in data architecture, emphasizing domain-driven ownership and data as a product.
+This implementation demonstrates how to create a basic domain-driven data pipeline using Python's dataclasses for domain modeling and type safety.

 ## Understanding ROC Curve AUC

 Understanding ROC AUC